Our enduring strength that caters for everyone

 What To Do When Someone Dies At Home

-After someone has died at home, you can spend time with them, if you want to.
+After someone has died at home and it was expected, you can spend time with them, if you want to.
 You may want to play music and light a candle.
 There is no rush.
-Whenever you are ready, you can call us on 07879-220046 and we will bring the person who has died into our care, once the death has been certified.
+Whenever you are ready, you can call us on 01643 800335 or mobile 07879-220046 and we will bring the person who has died into our care, once the death has been certified.
 Our staff are fully trained in order to handle this difficult event with care and respect.
 You are always welcome to visit our Chapel of Rest at a later date.

 What To Do When a Death Occurs at a Nursing or Residential Home